kohyar/set_multiple_VMs_environment/README.md

 VRDE is for access via rdp client:<br/>
 <code>$ VBoxManage modifyvm guestname --vrde on </code>

-## Duplicate the VM
-The next step is cloning some virtual machines.
-To do this we use:
-<code>$ bash ./CloneVMs </code>

-## Other option to move a vm
-The first step is to copy cloned VM into the host.
+Other option to move the vm is to copy the cloned VM into the host.
 Then you should register the VM in the VirtualBox:<br/>
-<code> $ VBoxManage registervm ~/VirtualBox\ VMs/ububtu/ububtu.vbox </code>
+<code> $ VBoxManage registervm ~/VirtualBox\ VMs/machineName/machineName.vbox </code>

 To check if it is registerd:<br/>
 <code>$ VBoxManage list vms </code>

 Configure VM settings:<br/>
 <code>$ VBoxManage modifyvm vmtest --ostype  "Linux26_64" --memory 4096 --acpi on --cpus 1  --description guestname </code>

+## Duplicate the VM
+The next step is cloning some virtual machines.
+To do this we use:
+<code>$ bash ./CloneVMs </code>

+##

 ## Headless run of machines
 Using the following command you can run a guest machin: